A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-12529: Cost Calculator Builder WordPress RCE Flaw

 CVE-2025-12529 is a remote code execution vulnerability in the Cost Calculator Builder WordPress plugin caused by arbitrary file deletion.
 Unauthenticated attackers can exploit this flaw to delete critical files.
-This article covers technical details, affected versions, impact, and mitigation strategies.
+This article covers technical details, affected versions, impact assessment, and mitigation strategies.

 CVE-2025-12529 Overview

-CVE-2025-12529 is a high-severity arbitrary file deletion vulnerability affecting the Cost Calculator Builder plugin for WordPress.
-The vulnerability exists due to insufficient file path validation in the deleteOrdersFiles() function in all versions up to and including 3.6.3.
-This flaw enables unauthenticated attackers to inject arbitrary file paths into orders, which are then deleted when an administrator removes the orders.
-Successful exploitation can lead to remote code execution when critical files such as wp-config.php are deleted.
+CVE-2025-12529 is an arbitrary file deletion vulnerability affecting the Cost Calculator Builder plugin for WordPress.
+The vulnerability exists due to insufficient file path validation in the deleteOrdersFiles() function, allowing unauthenticated attackers to inject arbitrary file paths into orders that are subsequently deleted by administrators.
+This can lead to remote code execution when critical files such as wp-config.php are deleted.

 Critical Impact

-Unauthenticated attackers can achieve remote code execution by manipulating file deletion operations to remove critical WordPress configuration files, potentially leading to complete site compromise.
+Unauthenticated attackers can achieve remote code execution by manipulating file deletion operations to remove critical WordPress configuration files, potentially compromising the entire WordPress installation.

 Affected Products

-• Cost Calculator Builder plugin for WordPress versions up to and including 3.6.3 (free version)
+• Cost Calculator Builder plugin for WordPress (versions up to and including 3.6.3)

-• Cost Calculator Builder Pro plugin (required alongside free version for exploitation)
+• Cost Calculator Builder Pro (required to be installed alongside the free version for exploitation)

 Discovery Timeline